thewtex/thesis/high_freq_phantom/high_freq_phantom.rst

 center of the water-only tone burst.
 To locate this zero-crossing, we first find the 'start' of the received tone burst.
 The 'start' of the tone is where the signal exceeds the electronic noise that comes before the tone burst.
-The noise level was quantified by measuring the standard error of the first 100 samples of the received waveform.
-The start of the signal was taken as the sample where the received signal exceeded eight times the noise standard error.
+The noise level is quantified by measuring the standard deviation of the first 100 samples of the received waveform.
+The start of the signal is taken as the sample where the received signal exceeds eight times the noise standard deviation.
 An approximate center of the pulse is found by moving 15 periods past the start.
-The closest zero-crossing was linearly interpolated from the samples to obtain a precise delay for the water-only signal.
-The procedure is repeated for the water-with-sample signal, but instead of moving 15 periods past the start, the offset closest to a center zero-crossing is the different between the water-only zero crossing and the water-only start.
-This ensures the same relative zero-crossing is used as the delay for both the water-only and the water-with-sample cases.
-This will be true as long as the distortion at the front edge of the signal does not approach half a period, which has empirically proven to be a valid assumption.  |delay_times_start| shows the delay samples selected in this process at 50.0 MHz for the water-only signal and after the 5000E signal is inserted.
+The closest zero-crossing is linearly interpolated from the samples to obtain a precise delay for the water-only signal.
+The procedure is repeated for the water-with-sample signal, but instead of moving 15 periods past the start, the offset is the closest zero-crossing to the difference between the water-only zero-crossing and the water-only start.
+This ensures the same relative zero-crossing in the tone burst is used as the delay for both the water-only and the water-with-sample cases.
+This will be true as long as the distortion at the front edge of the signal does not approach half a period, which has empirically proven to be a valid assumption.  |delay_times_start|
+shows the delay samples selected in this process at 50.0 MHz for the water-only signal and after the 5000E signal is inserted.

 .. image:: images/delay_times.png
   :align: center